-Sainsbury's 1994 flagship store in Plymouth was designed by Dixon and Jones. (see picture 18) The design conceived as being part of a landscape was set to the side of a semi-circular car park bordered by small trees and dense shrubbery.
-The building is faced with red brick, apart from the front elevation, which is faced with stainless steel panels.
+Sainsbury's 1994 flagship store in Plymouth 14was designed by Dixon and Jones. (see picture 18) The design conceived as being part of a landscape was set to the side of a semi-circular car park bordered by small trees and dense shrubbery.
+The

+14 Visited and photographed 1998 building is faced with red brick, apart from the front elevation, which is faced with stainless steel panels.
 The sail like structures that form the dramatic front canopy were initially designed by then Ove Arup engineer Peter Rice, who had also worked on the design of the Sidney Opera House.
 Davies suggests that Rice was one of the names that dominated High-Tech engineering (Davies, 1988).